JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 You will probably agree that each of these three arguments is very clear expect for maybe the `feature_columns` argument.
 You can think of "feature_columns" as being identical to "input_layer".
 However, `feature_columns` allows you to do a whole lot of pre-processing that a traditional input layer would never allow.
 The [official documentation on `feature_columns`][tf-feature_columns] is really good, and you should take a look.
 In a nutshell, think of these `feature_columns` as a set of instructions for how to squeeze your raw data into the right shape for a neural net (or whatever model you're training).
 Neural nets cannot take as input words, intergers, or anything else that isn't a floating point number.

-The `feature_columns` API helps you not only get your data into floats, but it helps you find floats that actually make sense for your problem at hand.
+The `feature_columns` API helps you not only get your data into floats, but it helps you find floats that actually make sense for your task at hand.
 You can easily encode words or categories as one-hot vectors, but one-hot vectors are not practical if you have a billion different words in your data.
-Instead of using [one-hot vector `feature_columns`][tf-one_hot], you can use the `feature_column` type [`embedding_column`][tf-embedding_column] to find a lower-dimensional representation of your data which makes sense.
+Instead of using [one-hot vector `feature_columns`][tf-one_hot], you can use the `feature_column` type [`embedding_column`][tf-embedding_column] to find a lower-dimensional representation of your data.
 In the example above, I use the [`feature_column.numeric_column`][tf-numeric_column] because my input data is already encoded as floating point numbers.